vunguyen312/Simple-Pathfinding-Algorithm/README.md

 # Introduction

 Simple enemy pathfinding algorithm for ROBLOX characters.
+Able to avoid obstacles, wrap walls, and locate player targets.
 Easy to use and compatible with different character models.
 Properties and variables are adjustable as shown in the script.

 # Instructions